Lorraine Hansberry Theatre

 The Lorraine Hansberry Theatre is an African-American arts institution located in downtown San Francisco.

 It is named after Lorraine Hansberry, who wrote A Raisin in the Sun while living in Bay Area.
 Since being founded in 1981, The Lorraine Hansberry Theatre has mounted productions that have included performances by Ruby Dee, Ossie Davis, Danny Glover and Ntozake Shange.

-For 43 years, The Lorraine Hansberry Theatre has celebrated the African-American experience - an American experience - on stage in the San Francisco Bay Area.
-Described as the most tenacious arts organization in San Francisco, The Lorraine Hansberry Theatre has survived numerous obstacles including a declining African-American population — the San Francisco population has decreased to 6% — and multiple location changes.
-The Lorraine Hansberry Theatre has mounted more than 100 plays, productions, and theatrical events since its genesis.
+The theatre has mounted more than 100 plays, productions, and theatrical events since its founding, with the theme of exploring the African-American experience.
+The organization has survived obstacles including declining African-American population in San Francisco, and multiple location changes.

 Notable productions include the 1987 production of Ntozake Shange's play Three Views of Mt.
 Fuji, which completed a six-week run at the Lorraine Hansberry Theatre preceding an opening in New York at New Dramatists.
 In 1991 African-American playwright Robert Alexander challenged the work of Harriet Beecher Stowe with a production at The Lorraine Hansberry Theatre examining stereotypes in the cabin of Uncle Tom.